 What to Do with Aniseed Plants in the Kitchen

-Toasted anise seeds (aniseeds) are used to make spicy cookies, cakes and breads.
+Toasted anise seeds (aniseeds) are used to make spicy cookies, cakes, and various types of bread.
 They also make delicious syrups.
 The seeds are also incorporated into hot dishes, including cabbage and other cruciferous vegetables, baked or steamed root vegetables, and soups or stews.

 Liquor flavored with aniseed is traditional throughout much of the Spanish-speaking world.
 In Mexico, anise is a primary ingredient in “atole de anis,” a hot chocolate drink.